-Credit risk is the risk that a counterparty fails to discharge an obligation to the group.
-The group's and company's exposure to credit risk is limited to the carrying amount of financial assets recognised at the reporting date, as summarised below:
+Credit risk is the risk that a counterparty fails to discharge an obligation to the Group or company.
+The Group's and Company's exposure to credit risk is limited to the carrying amount of financial assets recognised at the reporting date, as summarised below:

-The Group The Company Notes 2021 2020 2021 2020 € € € € Classes of financial assets carrying amounts: Loans and receivables 18 39,685 26,564 5,460,000 5,460,000 Trade and other receivables 21 925,593 353,266 264,924 248,957 Cash and cash equivalents 22 261,645 236,923 95,216 110,369 1,226,923 616,753 5,820,140 5,819,326
+The Group The Company Notes 2022 2021 2022 2021 € € € € Classes of financial assets carrying amounts: Loans and receivables 19 50,535 39,685 5,460,000 5,460,000 Trade and other receivables 21 1,297,266 925,593 429,475 264,924 Cash and cash equivalents 22 316,397 261,645 97,225 95,216 1,664,198 1,226,923 5,986,700 5,820,140

-The group continuously monitors defaults of customers and other counterparties, identified either individually or by group, and incorporates this information into its credit risk controls.
+The Group continuously monitors defaults of customers and other counterparties, identified either individually or by group, and incorporates this information into its credit risk controls.

-The group assesses the credit quality of its customers taking into account financial position, past experience and other factors.
+The Group assesses the credit quality of its customers taking into account financial position, past experience and other factors.
 The group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
-The group's policy is to deal only with creditworthy counterparties.
-The group has policies in place to ensure that it transacts with customers with appropriate and acceptable credit history.
-The credit terms as negotiated with customers are subject to an internal review process.
+The Group's policy is to deal only with creditworthy counterparties.
+The Group has policies in place to ensure that it transacts with customers with appropriate and acceptable credit history.
 The ongoing credit risk is managed through regular review of ageing analysis, together with credit limits per customer.
-The management monitors the performance of its trade receivables on a regular basis to identify credit losses, which are inherent in group's debtors, taking into account historical experience in collection of receivables.
+The management monitors the performance of its trade receivables on a regular basis to identify credit losses, which are inherent in Group's debtors, taking into account historical experience in collection of receivables.
 Management does not expect any losses from non-performance by these customers.